 1. Marriage will not save you from pornography

 When I was still single, I thought my sexual desires would be satiated when I finally get married.
 However, I doubt this since I knew of some married men who still watch pornography.

 On the first three months of my marriage, I was happy that I don’t get tempted anymore lusting toward other women or watching pornographic materials.
 However, as the months pass by, there are times the temptation is getting stronger especially during the days when my wife and I refrain from contact.

 For this reason, if you are addicted to pornography today, that you can’t go on a week without watching it and you are thinking that it will all be solved when you get married, you are DEAD WRONG.

-2. Selecting a spouse is one of the BIGGEST decisions you will make
+2. Selecting a spouse is one of the BIGGEST decisions you will ever make

 3. Seek GODLY counsel before getting married

-The advice I get from our pastor, friends and parents are really priceless.
+The advice I get from our pastors, friends, and parents are really priceless.
 Never underestimate how it can prepare you for the married life.
 They are the people who already went through marriage and they can impart great wisdom and knowledge.

 There are just some things that you are not able to see that other people can see.
 You might be blinded by emotions but by asking those who are spiritually mature in your church, you will soon discover how to make better decisions.